besartelezi/typescript-solid/README.md

 **TL;DR: Reading is for nerds, turning your brain off and making mistakes is the way to go (smashing your head against a wall until the wall breaks)**

-## SRP - Spicy Rules (are) Present
+## SRP - Single Responsibility Principle
-SRP, or the Single Responsibility Principle has one single rule you must absolutely abide by.
+SRP, or the Single Responsibility Principle (or the Spicy Rule is Present as one might say) has one single rule you must absolutely abide by.
 **"Classes should have a single responsibility and thus only a single reason to change."**

 So in other words, everything needs a single reason to exist.